heligone/spinorialBall/README.md

 You need to turn it twice 360°, so 720°, around any axis so that the configuration gets back to itself.
 Turn it once and it becomes the "opposite" of itself (When you consider colors on chromatic wheel) !

-The mathematical machinery and physical explanations are detailed in "The spinorial ball : a device to visualize 1/2-spin rotations".
+The mathematical machinery and physical explanations are detailed in "The spinorial ball: a macroscopic object of spin-1/2".

 ## Details